JuliaRegistries/Registrator.jl/README.web.md

 This guide will be almost identical to the one above, but we'll set up a private, self-hosted registry and only allow packages from that provider.

 Let's assume we're running a GitLab instance at `https://git.corp.com`, and our repo is at `Registries/General`.
-We want to host our instance at `https://registrator.corp.com`, and our IP is again `1.2.3.4`.
+We want to host our instance at `https://registrator.corp.com`.

 First, let's again start off with a `.env` file.